Volunteer in Romania

 As a volunteer you can address specific issues while contributing to long-term development goals of a developing nation, there are a range of opportunities to give service and make a difference which include:

 Try your hand at helping people, you could improve living conditions and peoples prospects helping archaeology, media, journalism, medical, care placements, educational teaching programs, sports, drama and dance placements.
 Local Romanian communities really benefit from having help, you could teach English or help improve educational standards helping children at schools which can do with help from international volunteers all year round.
 As a community or educational volunteer in Romania you might be able to be creative and help with daily routines, you will wake up early and arrive at programs full of energy for the day ahead.
-You might like to view our guide to volunteering at an orphanage in Romania.

 There is the option to work with displaced ethnic groups currently living in Romania.
 Projects can also include helping displaced Hungarian and Czango ethnic groups who are among the poorest and most vulnerable sections of Romanian society.

-Conservation / Wildlife
+Conservation & Wildlife Projects

 A popular option is to help animals at wildlife sanctuaries in Romania.
 Wildlife conservation programs with brown bears is popular, there is a bear sanctuary near the spectacular Carpathian Mountains where you can help rescued and abused bears.
 Sometimes you will be creating initiatives to prevent poaching or you might be getting your hands dirty cleaning or feeding the animals.